Skip to main content

 General-purpose tools people use for membership management: Google Workspace for Nonprofits, HubSpot’s free CRM, Bitrix24’s free plan, Airtable, and Notion.

 Each category comes with its own flavor of trade-off.
+Let’s go through them.

 Zeffy: Genuinely Free, Genuinely Limited

-Zeffy is the only membership tool that charges absolutely nothing.
+Zeffy is the only membership and fundraising tool that charges absolutely nothing.
 No subscription.
 No processing fees.
 No service fee.
 Your nonprofit collects $5,000 in dues and keeps $5,000.
 That math is hard to argue with.

 For a registered nonprofit on a razor-thin budget, this is a real option.
 We’ve said so in our comparison of tools under $30/month, and we stand by it.